 Please name any research, data, consultation or studies referred to for this assessment: Please state if this reference refers to; Gender, BME, Disabled people, LGBT, older people, children & young people or faith & belief.
 Do you intend to set up your own consultation?
 If so, please list the main issues that come from this consultation.
-Previous consultations and publications of proposals.
-There is a universal right of objection to any proposed traffic regulation order.
+Consultation regarding the proposals There is a universal right to submit comments regarding the proposed traffic calming measures.
+A consultation will be carried out with relevant transport organisations and emergency services.
+The proposals will be publicised.
+The proposals will be available online and at the GCC Reception to ensure it is open to all members of the public for comment and input.